Collations

 The following aggregation example uses a collection called names

-field together, counts the total
+and groups the first_name field together, counts the total

 number of results in each group, and sorts the